gtopsis/PAGNI-health-exams-aggregator/README.md

 # PAGNI-health-exams-aggregator

-After a lot of visits in the hospital PAGNI, I had the pleasure to conduct many blood tests.
-On each one of these visits, the doctor had to examine the huge load of those blood tests in order to track the history of my health condition.
-The more the tests, the more difficult for the new doctor to accurately understand that the health history is.
-Sometimes, I even had difficulty to evaluate my potential progress and have the full picture of my blood tests.
+In a shprt period of time I had the "pleasure" to visit many and **different** doctors in the hospital PAGNI.
+Each visit consisted of a new blood test.
+So, each doctor had to examine the huge load of those blood tests in order to track the history of my health condition.
+The more the tests, the more difficult for the new doctor (but also I) to accurately grasp a clear picture of my health

 This desktop app aims to support doctors to track the progress of a patient's blood tests across time, in an intuitive and usable way.
 Using this app, even a patient could have a better understanding of his health condition.